joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 Let's go step by step through this simple component.

 First, the import includes not only the decorator, but the type `JSX` too.
 That's necessary, if you want to use JSX (or TSX) and let the TypeScript compiler translate the HTML syntax properly.
-The supporting class comes from NYAF and has absolutely no relation to React.
+The supporting class comes from **nyaf** and has absolutely no relation to React.
 It has, in some details, a different behavior.
 The import is necessary, even if there is no explicit usage in the module.
 Both, the TypeScript transpiler and linter such as TSLInt know about this and will not complain.

 Second, the component has a base class.
-All NYAF components are derived from `HTMLElement`.
+All **nyaf** components are derived from `HTMLElement`.
 Currently we don't support inheriting from other element types.

 Now, that the component is defined, it must be registered.
 In a file called *main.ts* (or wherever your app is bootstrapped) call this: